annoyedmilk/LogicCard/README.md

 ### 4.2 Current Limiting

-Each Charlieplex pin should have a series resistor (180Ω) for current limiting:
+Each Charlieplex pin should have a series resistor (82Ω) for current limiting:
 - Forward voltage (VF): ~2.0V (yellow LEDs)
-- Forward current (IF): ~5 mA for visibility
+- Forward current (IF): ~10 mA for visibility
 - These resistors can be desoldered to use test points for external applications
+- As one GPIO drives the anode and another the cathode, the total resistance is 2 × 82Ω = 164Ω

 ---